cypress-io/cypress/docs/source/faq/index.md

 ## {% fa fa-question-circle green %} Can I use the Page Object pattern?

-As far as page objects are concerned, you should be able to use regular JavaScript functions and aliasing with [`.as()`](https://on.cypress.io/api/as) to essentially recreate what page objects give you.
+As far as page objects are concerned, you should be able to use regular JavaScript functions and aliasing with {% url `.as()` as %} to essentially recreate what page objects give you.

 # Dashboard